owinebar/emacs-async-job-queue/README.md

 # emacs-async-job-queue
-Elisp package for managing an arbitrary number of queued async jobs
+Elisp package for managing an arbitrary number of queued async jobs allocated to a limited number of active job slots.

     (async-job-queue-make-job-queue <frequency> [ <number slots> <on-empty> <inactive> <id> ])